-Pattern 3 - Persistent window (multiple reads)
+Pattern 2 - Persistent window (multiple reads using an event loop)

 Some of the more advanced programs operate with the window remaining visible on the screen.
 Input values are collected, but rather than closing the window, it is kept visible acting as a way to both output information to the user and gather input data.